 - Add masala, turmeric, soomph and garam masala and fry for a further minute.
 It will form a nice thick paste.
 Add a few drops of water if required.

 - Add the lamb and mix well.
-Cover and cook on medium heat for 5 minutes, Add tomatoes, season with salt and cover and cook until sauce starts to thicken
+Keep the pot open and cook on medium heat for 5 minutes.
+This is where the spices really get into the meat so do not skip this step.
+Add tomatoes, season with salt and cover and cook until sauce starts to thicken

 - Add the potatoes to the meat and allow it to cook for 5 minutes, be careful not to let it burn.
 Add a cup of water.
 Here you can add less water if you do not want too much gravy and if you are using very soft cooking potatoes.
 Sometimes the potatoes cook quite fast and your gravy would not have thickened by then, leaving you with a watery curry.
 Turn the heat down to a low setting and allow your curry to cook until gravy is thick and potatoes are soft.